arlolra/ctypes-otr/readme.md

 Trying it out
 -------------

-Let's you're Karsten and you want to try it out.
+Let's say you're Karsten and you want to try it out.

 First, install some dependencies,